Compare similar life situations, assumptions, and retirement tradeoffs.

-Retire in Mexico on $2,000 a month
+Retire in Mexico on Social Security

 Can a single US retiree make about $2,000/month work in Mexico?
 Usually yes in Oaxaca, often yes in Lake Chapala, and maybe in CDMX if you keep rent and healthcare surprises under control.